jrpool/phase-3-challenge/README.md

 To perform tests, execute `npm test`.

-To use the application, in another terminal window execute commands such as:
+To use the application, execute commands such as:

 ```
 ./store product-list produce